-Greece ranks second in Europe when it comes to the miles of coastline.
+Greece is one of the European Countries with the longest coast line.
 This means that Greece is a yacht charter paradise for sailors from all corners of the world.
 The waters are safe, with no tides, the winds predictable and the sailing distances, depending on your itinerary, are manageable and rarely tiresome.
 That translates in to great sailing potential and great yacht charter holidays in Greece.

 Among the top sailing destinations in Greece are its famous archipelagoes: The Cyclades

 , the Dodecanese

 .
 The islands have many harbor towns with marinas of all sizes and different services for every taste and budget that house veritable yacht charter communities that will prove to be friendly and helpful with everyone.

 The top attractions of a Greece sailing holiday are the capital city of Athens